Jai-Phiranesh/BOOK-MY-SHOW-JAVA-CONSOLE-APPLICATION/README.md

 ### Future Enhancements
 * Gui interface
-* Include other shows without movies
+* Include other shows other than movies

 ## Getting Started